How to Deal with Holiday Stress After 40

-Dec 14, 2023 | Body Image, Women's Health After 40
+Dec 8, 2024 | Body Image, Women's Health After 40

 woman in black long-sleeved dress

-If you’re like most of us, stress during the holidays is as common as holiday cookies.
 The holidays are full of opportunities for nervous system dysregulation.
 Events, conversations, and behaviors like staying up late, can disconnect you from your body and its need for food, movement, and rest.
-Here are 3 tips on how to regulate your nervous system and calm your nerves during the holidays or any time of year!

 Parties with a bunch of people you don’t know aren’t your thing.
 But you want to be supportive.
 What to wear?
 What did you wear last year?
 Does it still fit?
 You try on the formal maroon dress and gently slide the sipper up.
 It won’t zip up.
 The dress doesn’t fit.
-Ugh, you knew you shouldn’t have had seconds with pie on Thanksgiving!
+Ugh, you knew you shouldn’t have had seconds of pie on Thanksgiving!

 Negative body image creeps in.
 Time to find another dress.